boxing/boxrec/README.md

 .catch(error => {});
 ```

-#### Get boxer profile by Boxrec ID
+#### Get boxer profile by BoxRec ID
-Using the Boxrec Boxer ID, retrieve all information about a boxer.
+Using the BoxRec Boxer ID, retrieve all information about a boxer.
 ```javascript
 boxrec.getBoxerById(356831)
 .then(boxer => {